karanshxh/PersonalWebsiteTemplate/README.md

 # Personal Website Template

-A modern personal portfolio website that is easily customizable and specifically allows you to provide more details about your work experiences and projects beyond what can fit on your resume.
-Easy to set up with your own information in 10 minutes or less!
+A modern, customizable personal portfolio website designed to showcase your work experiences and projects in greater detail than a traditional resume.
+Quick and easy to set up—add your information in 10 minutes or less!

 ## ✨ Features